ABOUT THE ASUN

 We have a history of firsts and remain committed to elevating our student-athletes and bettering our future.

-- The ASUN held its first ever Women’s Basketball Virtual Luncheon, prior to the 2017 ASUN Women’s Basketball Championship.
+- For the third-straight year, the ASUN held a Women’s Basketball Virtual Luncheon, prior to the Women’s Basketball Championship.
 Each quarterfinal site celebrated the postseason awards over a banquet style lunch as they were connected via Google Hangouts.
-Commissioner Gumbart conducted the awards portion of the luncheon from the ASUN Headquarters as each site was equipped with broadcasting capabilities allowing for shared viewing from all locations.
+Commissioner Gumbart conducted the awards portion of the luncheon from North Alabama’s campus as each site was equipped with broadcasting capabilities allowing for shared viewing from all locations.